-• The General Manager or the Duty Manager is responsible to the Club Committee for the overall management of the incident and in particular managing the external communications in relation to incidents.
+The Chief Executive Officer or the Duty Manager is responsible to the Club Committee for the overall management of the incident and in particular managing the external communications in relation to incidents.
 This includes relatives of event participants or trainees, media, sponsors, and other external stakeholders.
-The General Manager will provide strategic support to the SO and ensure the Incident Management Team has adequate access to resources to be able to appropriately deal with an incident.
-The General Manager will establish incident headquarters if necessary.
-The General Manager will be responsible for any communication with media and any monitoring of or responses to social media.
+The CEO will provide strategic support to the SO and ensure the Incident Management Team has adequate access to resources to be able to appropriately deal with an incident.
+The CEO will establish incident headquarters if necessary.
+The Commodore will be responsible for any communication with media and the CEO for any monitoring of or responses to social media.
 Location: Onshore

-- The SO is responsible to the General Manager for the operational resolution of the incident and will be responsible to the Police/ Water Police and other responders.
-The SO will keep the General Manager updated with the status and escalations of seriousness..
-Location: Onshore - The Race Officer (or Lead Instructor) (RO) is responsible for the operational management of all on water incidents until the SO has taken control.
+The SO is responsible to the CEO for the operational resolution of the incident and will be responsible to the Police/ Water Police and other responders.
+The SO will keep the CEO updated with the status and escalations of seriousness.
+Location: Onshore

+The Race Officer (or Lead Instructor) (RO) is responsible for the operational management of all on water incidents until the SO has taken control.
 Thereafter the Race Officer will provide on water support as required.
 The Race Officer remains on the water until the safety of all sailors and support personnel is assured.
 The Race Officer should be at all times contactable by VHF Radio and Mobile Phone.
 The RO completes a final on shore check that all boats are accounted for and signed off.
-Location: On the water. - The Tower Operator keeps an accurate log of radio communications.
+Location: On the water.

+The Tower Operator keeps an accurate log of radio communications.
 A log is to be kept at all times sailors and race officials are on the water.
 The tower function is to be monitored continuously during racing.
-Location: Onshore SSCBC Tower - The Lead Instructor may substitute as the tower operator and or Safety Officer during a training activity.
-Location: On the water. - The Assistant Instructors, Coaches, Bosuns, Rescue Boats and available Support Boats will assist as directed by the RO or SO.
-Location: On the water. - Incident Support The SO will co-opt other people to support the incident's requirements including scribes, spotters, beach and traffic marshals and on beach / sign off monitors..
+Location: Onshore SSCBC Tower

+The Lead Instructor may substitute as the tower operator and or Safety Officer during a training activity.
+Location: On the water.

+The Assistant Instructors, Coaches, Bosuns, Rescue Boats and available Support Boats will assist as directed by the RO or SO.
+Location: On the water.

+Incident Support - The SO will co-opt other people to support the incident's requirements including scribes, spotters, beach and traffic marshals and on beach / sign off monitors.
 Location: Varies

-11. Incident Management Centre
+Incident Management Centre

-The Incident Management Centre is usually located in the upstairs Jury room.
-The IMC will be able to access

-- Copy of Sailing Operations Policy;
+The Incident Management Centre is usually located in the upstairs room behind the tower.
+The IMC will be able to access: Copy of Sailing Operations Policy;

-- Internet device (tablet or PC);
+Internet device (tablet or PC);

-- Phone;
+Phone;

-- VHF Radio;
+VHF Radio;

-- Stationary / pens / whiteboard markers/ paper for logging;
+Stationary / pens / whiteboard markers/ paper for logging;

-- Relevant charts Can be electronic;
+Relevant charts - Can be electronic;

-- Key Organization and personnel contact details;
+Key Organization and personnel contact details; and

-- Details of participating boats and participants including emergency contacts list
+Details of participating boats and participants including emergency contacts list.

-12. On Water Rescue Procedure
+On Water Rescue Procedure

-Where a rescue is required the Patrol Boat is to carry out the required rescue in accordance with the following procedure.
+Where a rescue is required the Patrol, Boat is to carry out the required rescue in accordance with the following procedure.